brillout/goldpage/docs/csr-and-ssr-explained.template.md

 > :information_source:
 > **History**
 > <br/>
-> Gmail and Google Maps where among the first to implement desktop-like web apps by using DOM manipulation APIs.
+> Gmail and Google Maps where among the first desktop-like web apps and they popularized the practice of implementing interactive apps by using DOM manipulation APIs.
-> CSR was called *ajax* back then.
+> You may have heard the term *ajax* before &mdahs; this is what CSR was called back then.

-*non-interactive*
+**non-interactive**

+As shown above,
+CSR allows a page to be interactive.

+EXAMPLE
+  // We don't render the page in the browser.
+  // We could however render the page to the browser *as well*,
+  // which is a common technique we explain in the section "CSR + SSR".
+  renderToDom: false,
+ - reload page to show user that state changes only between full page reloads.

+As we can see the time is rendered to HTML and the page doesn't load any JavaScript.

+with SSR it's allways a full .
+A new request.
+It would be prohabitively slow;
+the page's code and React's code need to be loaded in the browser.

+You cannot have an interacive page With SSR alone;

+You cannot ha

+But you can still have

+But you can have dynamic pages

+When React renders a stateful view to HTML it takes the initial state of the view.
+On SSR the state mutations.

+You can however reload the page -- you'll see that .
+The state never changes when doing SSR.

+Any subsequent state are irrelevant from a SSR perspective.

+SSR

+We'd need but the practice is not done.

+that said

 Without CSR.
 When you render your pages only to HTML than your page's DOM will not change and your page is what we call *non-interactive*.